Vidmaster/cybr8950-quantum/QKD Protocols.md

 QKD practical.
 In the below list, we have provided a general view of those different QKD protocols that either are under analyzing by other researchers or have been experimented using real quantum related devices.

-## BB84: Transmission distance: 200 km with multiplexing and 240km without it
+## BB84: Transmission distance: 200 km with multiplexing and 240km without it (More stable choice and can be implemented by current exising infrastructure)
 *	**Definition:**
     It is proposed in 1984 by Bennett and Brassard – that’s where the name comes from.
 The idea is to encode every bit of the secret key into the polarization state of a single photon.
 Because the polarization state of a single photon cannot be measured without destroying this photon, this information will not be available to the eavesdropper